How to practice Homoeopathy, Ayurveda and other Complementary Alternative systems in UAE

 C) UA.E.
 Foreign office (in U.A.E.)

-A & B attestations are required from country where you are registered as practitioner.
+A & B attestations are required from the country where you are registered as a practitioner.

-To be attested by Local Court/Magistrate /Public Notary in country where experience has been gained.
+5. Experience Certificate – To be attested by Local Court/Magistrate /Public Notary in the country where experience has been gained.

 6.CPR/First Aid Certificate Course– from MOH recognized institute

 How to transfer your TCAM license to HAAD (Health Authority of Abu Dhabi) or DHA (Dubai Health Authority).
 A candidate who has received Evaluation Certificate can work anywhere within UAE.